 Our designers and construction pros share what’s trending in the world of kitchen renovations, what you should splurge on, and what styles you should skip.

 Renovating your kitchen can feel incredibly exciting—and rather daunting.
 Whether it’s a full-on kitchen facelift or some small touch ups, you have myriad options to consider, how long you’ll like them after the renovation is done, and if whoever owns your home next will like them.
-So, we asked the people who are spending the most considering it all, Homepolish designers and contractors, what’s trending in the kitchen reno world, where to splurge, and where to save.
+So, we asked the people who are spending the most time considering it all, Homepolish designers and contractors, what’s trending in the kitchen reno world, where to splurge, and where to save.

 The first thing to consider: what you’ll spend.
 While all budgets differ, Tal Ben Zur of L.A.
 Remodeling Co. estimates that the average cost of a full remodel falls between $50,000 to $70,000.
 Keep in mind that down the line, that cost can be offset.
 Kitchen remodels can have a high an 80 percent return on investment at resell.

 “The best areas of investment are cabinets and cabinet hardware, countertops, and good quality fixtures and appliances,” says Tal.

 And while cabinets and countertops might be your smartest investments (and usually your most expensive too), that doesn’t mean you can only invest in the most basic options.